What we believe

 1. Scripture holiness

 The Free Methodist Church recognises the Bible as the rule for all matters of faith and life.
-Free Methodists practice a positive holiness that is a disciplined lifestyle motivated by Christian love.
+Free Methodists practise a positive holiness that is a disciplined lifestyle motivated by Christian love.
 The holy life, a life of wholeness, is life lived at its best.
 It is the normal way for Christians to live.

-2. Practical godliness
+2. Practical Godliness

 The Free Methodist Church is not satisfied with just talk.
 Standards of conduct, detailed in our Membership Covenant spell out practical guidelines for living a truly holy life.
 In this way, walk and talk match up.

 Our Methodist heritage is lived out in social sensitivity, in Christian love shown through compassion and service.
 In the UK, North America and world-wide, the Free Methodist Church sponsors programmes to meet human need: hospitals, schools, homes for the elderly, and a worldwide child sponsorship programme.